www.canadianfishing.com

 The simple square shape of this dock makes it easy to build.
 The use of standard materials keeps waste to a minimum.
 T-shaped or L-shaped docks are more difficult to make.

-If you reduce the size, you will probably regret it because smaller docks are tippier.
+If you reduce the size, you will probably regret it because smaller docks are tippy.
 Being 16 X 16, this dock will give you a stable and comfortable platform.
 Its sides are long enough for tying up four modest boats.
 You can put a bench or some lawn furniture on it and still have room to move.

 The two trickiest problems with making a floating dock are keeping the dock in position and stopping it from coming apart at the corners after a few years.
 With this dock, both of those problems are solved by the steel corner brackets.

 The dock is held in place by 4 pipes that are dropped down to the lake bottom through sleeves.
 The pipes are not driven in.
-The pipes have no plates at the bottom and therefore burry themsleves slightly in the sand or muck by their own weight.
+The pipes have no plates at the bottom and therefore burry themselves slightly in the sand or muck by their own weight.
 There are no troublesome chains or cables that get in the way or have to be adjusted.

 When you want to move the dock, you simply stand on the dock and pull the pipes out.